 Shipboard dining options - Food and Drinks

-Disney Magic dining options include 3 main restaurants with a most fun rotational dining scheme (whatever the restaurant, your table number is the same, as well as companions and servers), a traditional 2-seating (at 5:45 and 8:15 pm, the earlier cater to the youngest kids).
+Disney Magic dining options include 3 main restaurants with the most fun rotational dining scheme (whatever the restaurant, your table number is the same, as well as companions and servers), a traditional 2-seating (at 5:45 and 8:15 pm, the earlier cater to the youngest kids).
 The traditional “Lumiere’s” restaurant is decorated Art Deco (French menu), the “Animator’s Palate” boast special light effects and video LED screens, and the “Carioca’s” is a Caribbean-themed dining room with the most fun waiters and decorated in beautiful bright colors (this restaurant is also available for breakfast-lunch buffets).

 The Disney Magic ship food experience features ample portions (everything is on-board made), with several choices of salads and fresh vegetables, a great variety of seafood, meats, pasta, and naturally, a separate kids menu is available.

-Casual dining on-board is called “Cabanas” (a buffet restaurant, located high up and aft (overlooking the stern, a great outdoor dining option).
+Casual dining onboard is called “Cabanas” (a buffet restaurant, located high up and aft (overlooking the stern, a great outdoor dining option).
 Deck 9 offers 3 fast-food stations – the “Pete’s Boiler Bites", the “Pinocchio’s Pizzeria” and the “Daisy’s De-Lites”.

-Specialty dining options are offered at “Palo” (an adults-only fine restaurant (costs extra, located on Deck 10; reservations are required, it’s relatively small venue, so early booking is advisable).
+Specialty dining options are offered at “Palo” (an adults-only fine restaurant (costs extra, located on Deck 10; reservations are required, it’s a relatively small venue, so early booking is advisable).
 Italian (Med) cuisine, including superb fish and seafood dishes, the brunch here offers Champagne and cold buffet with seafood and meats, great salads and desserts, and hot made-to-order selections (eggs-meat-fish).

-The room-service menu is simple (cold sandwiches, salads, hot dogs, burgers, lasagna, pizza, cookies), the service is fast, and suite guests enjoy hot breakfast and dining room meals options.
+The room service menu is simple (cold sandwiches, salads, hot dogs, burgers, lasagna, pizza, cookies), the service is fast, and suite guests enjoy hot breakfast and dining room meals options.
 Free drinks (Coca-Cola products) are also available at meals and at the 24-hour drink pavilion (Deck 9 aft).